k2-fsa/sherpa/docs/source/onnx/speech-enhancement/dpdfnet.rst

    ls -lh *.onnx inp_16k.wav

-Please refer to :doc:`./dpdfnet-python-api` for Python usage and :doc:`./dpdfnet-c-api` for C API examples.
+See :doc:`./dpdfnet-python-api` for Python usage and :doc:`./dpdfnet-c-api` for C API examples.

 Demo and project links